 If you are planning a visit to San Francisco, it is important to study up a bit on your transit options to make the most of your time.
-The combination of multiple systems can take a little time to learn, but transit that serves the bulk of the places tourists want to go is quite good.
+The combination of multiple systems can take a little time to learn, but the transportation options serve the bulk of the places tourists want to travel quite well.

-Here are the essentials to get acquainted with transit in San Francisco and the surrounding greater Bay Area.
+Here are the essentials to get acquainted with all the transportation and transit choices in San Francisco and the surrounding greater Bay Area.

 (Trips With Tykes uses affiliate links which means I may earn a small commission if you purchase through links in this post.
 See our full disclosure policy linked in the menu at the bottom of this site.)